melissarburnham/Brain-Trivia-Game/README.md

 ## Description
 * Use of HTML, CSS, Javascript, and jQuery.
 * Responsive page
-* Use of multi-dimensional arrays, for loops, if statements, events and buttons
+* Use of multi-dimensional arrays, timers, for loops, if statements, events and buttons

 ## Game Rules
 * Answer the questions before time runs out.